Pacific School of Religion

-The Pacific School of Religion (PSR) is a private Protestant seminary in Berkeley, California.
+The Pacific School of Religion (PSR) is a private Protestant seminary in Berkeley, California, United States.
 It maintains covenantal relationships with the United Church of Christ, the United Methodist Church, and the Disciples of Christ, ensuring the school provides the necessary requirements for candidates to seek ordination within these denominations.
 These three denominations account for approximately half of the student population of PSR.
 The school has also maintained close relationships with the Unitarian Universalist Association, the Universal Fellowship of Metropolitan Community Churches, the African Methodist Episcopal Church, as well as other denominations.
 Over the years PSR has provided training for clergy and leaders from a wide range of religious traditions including Buddhists, Jews, Pagans, Pentecostals, and Roman Catholics.